caltechlibrary/eprinttools/py/README.txt

 # eprinttools

-This project contains the _eprinttools_, a go package for working with EPrints REST API.
+eprinttools is a Go package and command line utilities for working with EPrints 3.x EPrint XML and REST API.

 ## The command line programs